martintilma/ansible-playbook/README.md

 * ubuntu:latest (LTS version)
 * Ansible 2.6.x (latest from pip)
 * Couldstack python module https://github.com/exoscale/cs so we can use: https://docs.ansible.com/ansible/2.6/scenario_guides/guide_cloudstack.html
+* python-sshpubkeys used by the cs_sshkeypair ansible module

 The default working directory in the image is set to `/playbook`